Aadv1k/deimos/README.md

 I am trying to distill my knowledge into a [set of notes for future reference](./docs/basic.md).
 You may find them useful as a simple guide (any critisims/suggestions would be appreciated)

 - Filters
-  - [x] Gaussian blur: higher kernel will lead to more blurring, at the cost of speed
+  - Gaussian blur: higher kernel will lead to more blurring, at the cost of speed
-  - [x] Greyscale: convert image from RGB to 0..255 scale
+  - Greyscale: convert image from RGB to 0..255 scale
-  - [x] Unsharp mask: emphasises the edges, higher sigma will make edges more pronounced at the cost of pixel tearing
+  - Unsharp mask: emphasises the edges, higher sigma will make edges more pronounced at the cost of pixel tearing
-  - [x] Median filter: higher sigma will give a smoother image
+  - Median filter: higher sigma will give a smoother image
-  - [x] Bilateral Filter: similar to Median but more performant
+  - Bilateral Filter: similar to Median but more performant
-  - [x] Box Filter: higher kernel size will give a more blurred image
+  - Box Filter: higher kernel size will give a more blurred image
-  - [x] Laplacian Filter (Difference of Gaussian): higher the kernel size thicker the edges.
+  - Laplacian Filter (Difference of Gaussian): higher the kernel size thicker the edges.
     Higher the sigma, less noisier the image.
+  - Sobel operator: creates an image which emphasizes the edge, somewhat similar to Laplacian Filter but computationally better

 > **Note**